balazs42/neural_network_cpp/README.md

-Provided by an MSC EE student of Budapest University of Technology and Economics
+Provided by an MSC EE student of Budapest University of Technology and Economics (BME)

 The implementation is based on 3Blue1Brown's article on the topic: https://www.3blue1brown.com/lessons/backpropagation-calculus

 My take on the backpropagation algorithm, classes used for the project are highly based on the article.

  Currently this project is in this state: WORK IN PROGRESS!